browserengineering/book/book/invalidation.md

             self.font.set(font(self.font, self.node.style, zoom))
 ```

-This "destination-passing style" is an easy way to write a helper
+Make sure to update all other uses of the `font` method to this new
-function for use in computing various `ProtectedField`s.
-Make sure to
+interface.
+This "destination-passing style" is a common way to add
-update all other uses of the `font` method to this new interface.
+invalidation to helper methods.

 Finally, now that we've added granular invalidation to `style`, we can
 invalidate just the animating property when handling animations: